New Light $H^\pm$ Discovery Channels at the LHC: The 2HDM

-In the Yukawa sector, though, if both the Higgs doublets of a 2HDM couple to all fermions, they can mediate Flavour Changing Neutral Currents (FCNCs) at the tree level.
-To avoid large FCNCs, which would be inconsistent with experiment, a ${\mathcal Z}_2$ symmetry can be imposed such that each fermion type couples to only one of the doublets.
-Thus, there are four Types of 2HDM \cite{Branco:2011iw}.
-In the Type-I model, only the doublet $\phi_1$ couples to all fermions as in the SM.
-In the Type-X (or IV or lepton-specific) model, the charged leptons couple to $\phi_1$ while all quarks couple to $\phi_2$.
-In the Type-II model $\phi_2$ couples to up-type quarks and $\phi_1$ to down-type quarks and charged leptons.
-Finally, in the Type-Y (or III or flipped) model, $\phi_2$ couples to up-type quarks and leptons while $\phi_1$ couples to down-type quarks.
-Here, though, we are interested only in 2HDM Type-I.
+In the Yukawa sector, though, the Flavor Changing Neutral Currents (FCNCs) can be induced at the tree level if both the Higgs doublets of the general 2HDM couple to all fermions.
+To avoid FCNCs, which would be inconsistent with the experiment, a $Z_2$ symmetry can be enforced in such a way that each fermion type ($u,d,l$) acquires mass from one of the Higgs doublets.
+Thus, there are four possible Types of 2HDM \cite{Branco:2011iw}.
+In the 2HDM Type-I, the fermions acquire mass via the interaction with the doublet $\phi_2$ as in the SM.
+In the 2HDM Type-X (or lepton-specific), the charged leptons acquire mass from $\phi_1$ while all quarks receive mass from $\phi_2$.
+In the 2HDM Type-II, up-type quarks acquire mass through their interaction with $\phi_2$ while down-type quarks and charged leptons acquire mass through their interaction with $\phi_1$.
+Finally, in the 2HDM Type-Y (or flipped), the up-type quarks and charged leptons receive mass from $\phi_2$ while down-type quarks receive mass from $\phi_1$.
+Here, though, we will only consider the 2HDM Type-I.

-The Yukawa Lagrangien which describe the neutral and charged Higgs couplings to fermions can be written as \cite{Branco:2011iw}:
+The Yukawa Lagrangian which describes the coupling of the neutral and charged Higgs bosons to quarks and leptons can be written as \cite{Branco:2011iw}:

-where $\kappa_f^S$ are the Yukawa couplings, which are listed in Table \ref{yuk_coupl} for the 2HDM Type-I, of interest here, and $V_{ud}$ represents a Cabibbo-Kobayashi-Maskawa (CKM) matrix element.
+where $m_f$ ($f=u,d,l$) are the masses of the fermions and $\kappa_f^S$ are the Yukawa couplings, which are given in Table 1 for Type-I. $V_{ud}$ denotes the Cabibbo-Kobayashi-Maskawa (CKM) matrix element, and $m_u$ and $m_d$ are the masses of up and down quarks, respectively. $P_{L,R}$ represent the left- and right-handed projection operators.